ricardoquesada/bluepad32/docs/supported_gamepads.md

 Collection of misc controllers.

-- Only the emulation modes that are known to be working are enumerated.
+- Only the emulation modes that are known to work are listed.
 - If more than one emulation mode is supported, it is listed right below, using an empty "Model" name.

 | Model                                     | Emulation        | Protocol | Rumble           | Lightbar         | Player LEDs      | Gyro / Accelerometer |